Difference Between Ego and Superego

 Ego vs Superego

 It also emphasizes on consequences of an action.
-The relation between the Superego and Id can be considered as contradictory.
+The relationship between the Superego and Id can be considered as contradictory.
 It is also known as conscience.
 Superego was developed after five years of the development of the ego.

 Comparison Table